va-net/flare/README.md

 Thanks for your interest in helping make Flare better!
 If you wish to contribute, fork the `dev` branch, make your changes then open a Pull Request.

-## Patreon
+## Support Flare

-Want extra features?
-Custom plugins?
-Your very own theme?
-Consider subscribing to one of Flare's Patreon tiers [here](https://www.patreon.com/rebal15)

-It's a lot of hard work for a teenager to maintain Flare, so I'd very much appreciate it!
+Flare is open support software, and is maintained in my free time.
+You can support these efforts by [buying me a coffee](https://ko-fi.com/kaimalcolm), [subscribing to VANet Gold](https://vanet.app/account/airline/billing), or using [this DigitalOcean referral link](https://m.do.co/c/d1d7cb8b65a1).

 ## License

 &copy; 2020, Lucas Rebato

 Flare is licensed under the GNU General Public License.
-A copy of the license is available [here](../master/LICENSE), and [here](https://www.gnu.org/licenses/gpl-3.0.txt).
+A copy of the license is available [here](https://github.com/va-net/flare/blob/master/LICENSE), and [here](https://www.gnu.org/licenses/gpl-3.0.txt).